ec-europa/toolkit/docs/testing-project.md

 ## PHPUnit testing

-Use the `toolkit:test-phopunit` command to run PHPUnit tests.
+Use the `toolkit:test-phpunit` command to run PHPUnit tests.
 The command will look for a `phpunit.xml.dist` or a  files, in the configured locations.
 If `phpunit.xml.dist` is found, a `phpunit.xml` will be generated.
 If `phpunit.xml.dist` is missing but there's a `phpunit.xml` file, the latter is